strangerstudios/pmpro-membership-maps/readme.txt

 == Description ==

-Adds a map to your member directory and profile page when using the Member Directory and Profile Pages Add On for Paid Membership Pro.
+Adds a map to your member directory and profile page when using the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/member-directory/) for Paid Membership Pro.

+= Official Paid Memberships Pro Add On =

+This is an official Add On for [Paid Memberships Pro](https://www.paidmembershipspro.com), the most complete member management and membership subscriptions plugin for WordPress.

 == Installation ==